MrInvicta/hello-world/README.md

 # hello-world.
-I am here to learn everything I can from everyone I can.
+I am here to learn.
+****
+I'd like to be able to program.

+although, I was terrible at it in high school

+@MrInvicta